 Get in some exercise

 Physical activity helps release endorphins and other chemicals that make you feel good.
 In addition to making you feel good, you’re less tired and more productive because you have more energy.

 Carve out quiet time

-Try a daily meditation, prayer or reflection to calm the mind and get over that which is weighing you down.
+Try a daily meditation, prayer or reflection to calm the mind and get over what’s weighing you down.
 You can then see the way forward.